davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 #### Climbing

 A model can climb 3” during any part of its movement, climbing still cost movement.
 Climbing in obstructions or rough terrain still applies.
+Enemies always have the *First strike* special rule against models that have climbed this turn.

 #### Forced engaged in combat